MindsAndMachines/epp-fee-extension/README.md

 # NOTE: This repository shows the extension version supported by M+M.

 This repository was cloned from the CentralNic repository.
-You can always see the version in our OTE environment by clicking going here: https://github.com/MindsAndMachines/epp-fee-extension/tree/ote.
+You can always see the version in our OTE environment by going here: https://github.com/MindsAndMachines/epp-fee-extension/tree/ote.
 The version supported in production is found here: https://github.com/MindsAndMachines/epp-fee-extension/tree/production.